falcosecurity/falco-website/content/en/docs/getting-started/installation.md

 {{% pageinfo color="warning" %}}

 On January 18th, 2023 the GPG key used to sign Falco packages has been rotated.
-Check out [the related blog post](/content/en/blog/falco-packages-gpg-key-rotated.md) and make sure you're using the most up-to-date key available at [https://falco.org/repo/falcosecurity-packages.asc](https://falco.org/repo/falcosecurity-packages.asc).
+Check out [the related blog post](/content/en/blog/falco-packages-gpg-key-rotated.md) and make sure you're using the most up-to-date key available at [falco.org/repo/falcosecurity-packages.asc](https://falco.org/repo/falcosecurity-packages.asc), and that you read the [section below about package signing](#package-signing).

 {{% /pageinfo %}}